IFCA-Advanced-Computing/status-page/content/default/issues/2022-10-26-nnetwork-link-upgrade.md

 twitterFeed: ""
 enableComments: true
 ---
+Mañana día Jueves 17 de Noviembre

 Se va a proceder a establecer una nueva conexión redundante con rediris a 100Gbps.
 El trabajo se va a efectuar en paralelo con la conexión a 10Gbps ya existente por lo que los fallos de red serán coros y muy puntuales.

 \-﻿----------------------------------------------------------------------------------------------------------------------------------------------------

+T﻿omorrow Thrusday 17 of november

 A new redundant connection will be established with 100Gbps rediris.
 The work will be done in parallel with the existing 10Gbps connection, so network failures will be short and very punctual.